dtcenter/MET/met/docs/Users_Guide/mode.rst

   obs = fcst;

 The **field** entries in the forecast and observation dictionaries specify the model and observation variables and level to be compared.
 See a more complete description of them in :numref:`config_options`.
 In the above example, the forecast settings are copied into the observation dictionary using **obs = fcst;.**

+When **field** is set to an array of dictionaries rather than a single one, the multi-variate MODE logic is invoked.
+Please see :numref:`MODE-multivar` for a description of that logic.

 The **censor_thresh** and **censor_val** entries are used to censor the raw data as described in :numref:`config_options`.
 Their functionality replaces the **raw_thresh** entry, which is deprecated in met-6.1.
 Prior to defining objects, it is recommended that the raw fields should be made to look similar to each other.
 For example, if the model only predicts values for a variable above some threshold, the observations should be thresholded at that same level.
 The censor thresholds can be specified using symbols.
 By default, no censor thresholding is applied.